labgem/PangoFormer/README.md

 **Dataset:** Acinetobacter baylyi pangenome (21 genomes from PanGBank)

-**Objective:** Extend the approach to pangenome-scale data and explore challenges related to scaling the model to larger and more diverse genomic datasets.
+**Objective:** Extend the approach to pangenome-scale data and explore challenges related to scaling the model to larger genomic datasets.

 # Reference
 [1] Wiatrak M et al. bioRxiv.
 2025. doi:10.1101/2025.07.20.665723.